 - ½ cup good-quality, dark chocolate chips (or chopped, if you buy your baking chocolate in large bars)

-- Add the coconut, honey, coconut oil and vanilla to a food processor, and process on high until the mixture sticks together.
+- Add the coconut, honey or maple syrup, coconut oil and vanilla to a food processor, and process on high until the mixture sticks together.
 Form 12 - 1 inch balls, pressing them firmly with your hands.
 Don't worry if some coconut oil squishes out, this is normal.
 Also, don't fret about making them perfect at this point, just get them to stick together.
 Place the coconut balls in the fridge to harden for at least 1 hour.

 - Gently melt the chocolate over very low heat.
 You could also use a microwave if you have one.
 Be very careful not to heat the chocolate quickly as it can burn, and the consistency will change.